Closures & Hours Changes

 Top of the page

-Sinusitis can be caused by three things:
+Sinusitis can be caused by viruses, bacteria, or fungi.

 The same viruses that cause the common cold cause most cases of sinusitis.

 Nasal allergies or other problems that block the nasal passages and allow fluid to build up in the sinuses can also lead to sinusitis.